 Instruction Pack III orients students to the criminal trial process.
-Next, students study the sentencing of criminals from the problems associated with sentencing to the controversy surrounding the death penalty.
-They explore daily life in correctional establishments and learn to differentiate among parole, probation and pardon.
-They study the purpose, conditions and goals of the parole program and illustrate the various ways in which parole affects inmates, their families and their communities.
-Finally, students assess the needs of and treatments for adult versus juvenile offenders.
+Next, students study the sentencing of criminals, from the problems associated with sentencing to the controversy surrounding the death penalty.
+They explore daily life in correctional establishments and learn to differentiate between parole, probation and pardon.
+They study the purpose, conditions and goals of the parole program and illustrate how parole affects inmates, their families and communities.
+Students assess the needs of adult versus juvenile offenders and the treatments they need.
+Finally, students assess the roles of detention and probation in the juvenile court system and learn to differentiate between the legal treatments of status offenders and juvenile delinquents.

-Instruction Pack IV: Impact of Environment and Genetics on Crime
+Instruction Pack IV: Impact of Environment, Genetics and Disasters on Crime